Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Terms/Dhanar Dash.md

      - Roll a **D20 + Wisdom Modifier** against a DC 13.
      - On a success, you automatically succeed on the next obstacle check without needing to roll.
      - This action can only be used once per race.
-     - On a failure, you face the obstacle normally, but your movement for the turn is reduced by 1 segment.

 ### **5. Encourage (Help Another Player)**
    - **Description:** Shout words of encouragement or give a tactical tip to help another player.